Prostitution in Vietnam: Vietnam War period

 During the Vietnam War (American War in Vietnam), a sex industry developed around American servicemen.
-It has been estimated that the number of prostitutes in the country at the end of the war was between 300,000 and 500,000, eighty per cent of whom are thought to have had a venereal disease.
+The number of prostitutes was unknown.
+Prior to 1975, statistics from the Ministry of Society of the Saigon government reported about 200,000 professional prostitutes.
+In Saigon alone in 1968, there were about 10,000 professional prostitutes.
+By 1974, the figure had reached 100,000.
+While other estimate it higher 300,000 and 500,000, eighty per cent of whom are thought to have had a venereal disease.
 Prostitutes congregated at bars frequented by GIs, and by Vietnamese soldiers and citizens.
 They offered a variety of services.
 Some of the prostitutes became pregnant, and several Amerasian children were born as a result.
 These children were ostracized and given the derisive name bui doi ('dust of life').
 Often, these children were themselves forced into prostitution.

 During the war, hooch maids often cleaned up after the soldiers in their dwellings.
 One soldier described the maids as being, "...good Catholics who might flirt with you but would never date an American soldier."
 At the same time, it was not unheard of for maids to "keep the plumbing clean" for soldiers to earn extra income.

 After the war, the Vietnamese government introduced a rehabilitation program for former prostitutes.
 Despite this and the government's subsequent HIV/AIDS education program, economic development during the 1990s saw women from poor rural communities taking up prostitution with a new class of professional clients.